developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Double Space Period

-This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have automatic sentence ending turned on (enabled) or turned off (disabled) wherein a double tap on the space key causes the entry of a period followed by two spaces.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device has automatic sentence ending turned on (enabled) or turned off (disabled), causing a double-tap on the space key to cause the entry of a period followed by two spaces.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for use in entering data using the Enterprise Keyboard.